ozimmortal/commits/README.md

  -- I don't wanna see no woke tweets or hear no woke raps ... it's show time ... it's a whole different energy right now  Wed Jan  8 02:00:23 2025

  -- Burn that excel spread sheet  Wed Jan  8 03:00:41 2025

+ -- Distraction is the enemy of vision  Wed Jan  8 04:00:32 2025